Neeraj-Kumar-Coder/100-Days-of-Python/README.md

 - #### Day 016: Started loops and learned about for loops (works on iterable objects)
 - #### Day 017: Learned while loop and while-else feature
 - #### Day 018: Break and Continue in loops (empulation of do-while loop in python)
+- #### Day 019: Started functions also learned about the 'pass' keyword